Steps

 Feature Request

-In this example, any ticket can only proceed through one of the conditional steps, ensuring efficient and targeted handling.
+In this example, only one branch executes for each ticket, ensuring efficient and targeted processing.

 # Repeat control statements (loops)

-A Repeat control statement allows you to repeat a set of steps based on different criteria.
-There are two types of Repeat control statements:
+A Repeat control statement allows you to repeat a set of steps based on specific criteria.
+Workato provides two types of Repeat control statements:

-- A Repeat while loop repeats one or more actions while a condition is met.
+- Repeat while Repeats one or more actions while a condition is met.
 The loop ends automatically when the condition is no longer met.
-For example, you can retrieve the next page of Google Drive search results while there are pages left to retrieve.
+For example, you can repeat the process of retrieving the next page of Google Drive search results while there are pages left to retrieve.

-- A Repeat for each loop repeats one or more actions for each item in a list.
-The loop ends automatically when the entire list has been processed.
-For example, you can download each Google Drive file in a list of search results.
+- Repeat for each Repeats one or more actions for each item in a list.
+The loop ends automatically when all items in the list are processed.
+For example, you can repeat the process of downloading each Google Drive file in a list of search results.

 REPEAT FOR EACH IN BATCHES

-The Repeat for each control statement can be used to iterate through list items one at a time (by default) or in batches.
-To repeat in batches, refer to Repeat for each in batches.
+The Repeat for each control statement processes list items one at a time by default or in batches.
+To repeat items in batches, refer to Repeat for each in batches.

 Repeat while loop: